Atlanta Dream vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Dream Season Stats

-- The Dream are the third-best team in the WNBA in points scored (86.4 per game) but second-worst in points conceded (85.7).
+- In 2023, the Dream are third-best in the league on offense (85.7 points scored per game) but third-worst on defense (85.5 points allowed).

-- The Dream make 7.1 3-pointers per game and shoot 36.0% from beyond the arc, ranking sixth and fourth, respectively, in the WNBA.
+- At 7.0 made 3-pointers per game and shooting 36.1% from beyond the arc, the Dream are seventh and fourth in the WNBA, respectively, in those categories.

-- Defensively, Atlanta is fifth in the WNBA in 3-pointers conceded per game at 7.3.
-It is third-best in 3-point percentage conceded at 32.6%.
+- Atlanta gives up 7.5 3-pointers per game and concedes 33.3% from beyond the arc, ranking sixth and sixth, respectively, in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.